 What sports can this be applied to?

-- This is a very valid question.
+- This is a good question.
 So far, only running and cycling have been well explored.
 Other activities such as those using upper and lower extremities (xc skiing, kayaking, rowing) may not follow the same relationship with the AT.

 What can affect the numbers I get?